S0L15/MikroGuard/README.md

 ## License

-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
+This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 You are free to modify and distribute it as per the license terms.

 ---